Distributed deployment

 Each node knows where all parts of the collection are stored through the consensus protocol, so when you send a search request to one Qdrant node, it automatically queries all other nodes to obtain the full search result.

 When you create a collection, Qdrant splits the collection into shard_number shards.
-If left unset, shard_number is set to the number of nodes in your cluster:
+If left unset, shard_number is set to the number of nodes in your cluster when the collection was created.
+The shard_number cannot be changed without recreating the collection.

 PUT /collections/{collection_name}